-My general rule of thumb for active recovery trips is that they last 1 hour or less, are on flat ground and involve only the small crown.
+My rule of thumb for active recovery trips is that they last 1 hour or less, are on flat ground, and involve only the small crown.

 Training zone 2.
 Resistance

 It is extremely valuable for your training.
-To ride from 2 to 6 hours in Zone 2 and it is the first step in training an athlete to be able to compete in races or events of similar duration.
+To ride from 2 to 6 hours in Zone 2 and it is the first step in training an athlete to compete in races or events of similar duration.

 Training zone 3.
 Tempo